tanimislam/howdy/docs/source/plex-config/plex_config_gui_usage.rst

   * If the album we delete is *NOT* the main Imgur_ album, then only that album's entry in this table is removed.
   * If the album we delete is the main Imgur_ album, then the main Imgur_ album's entry is removed, *AND* the new main Imgur_ album is alphabetically the first of the remaining albums.
   * If there was previously only *one* album, then the table is empty and there are no main Imgur_ albums with this account.
-Images can be used only after :ref:`creating an Imgur album <add_album>` and then adding new images to it as shown in :ref:`plex_email_gui.py`.
+Images can be used only after :ref:`creating an Imgur album <add_album>` and then adding new images to it as shown in :ref:`plex_email_gui`.

   :numref:`plex_imgurlchoosealbum_delete` demonstrates what happens when we delete a non-main album.